jasonswat/retropie/README.md

 ### RetroPie configs

-Keeping track of some of the config files I change often
+Keeping track of some of the config files that change often

+* attract mode files
+* emulation station
+* emulators snes, mame, etc.

+/opt/retropie/configs/